-NSLI invites new site leaders to look beyond the initial set-up of a writing project site and the summer institute to the development of year-round programs.
-The institute focuses both on a review of the NWP model and on strategic planning for the growth and development of the local site, including discussions of the following:
+NSLI invited new site leaders to look beyond the initial set-up of a writing project site and the summer institute to the development of year-round programs.
+The institute focused both on a review of the NWP model and on strategic planning for the growth and development of the local site, including discussions of the following:

 - The role of an NWP site director and the roles of site leadership

 - The relationship between the summer invitational institute and the development of year-round programs